TheBluCoder/hng_devop_T1/README.md

 This is a simple number classification API that evaluates whether a number is prime, perfect, or an Armstrong number.
 It also provides the sum of digits, odd/even classification, and a fun fact.

+This was created as the solution to task one under the HNG internship , were the devops route interns were tasked to create a number classification api , hosted on any cloud service

 ## Features

 - Determines if a number is **prime**